nidiab/settling-roots/README.md

 ## GitHub Pages

-The Vite build outputs to `docs/`, which is committed to the repository and served by GitHub Pages.
+The Vite build outputs to `dist/`.
+The Pages workflow uploads it as an artifact and deploys it.
+The `docs/` folder is ignored and not committed.

 ## Environment Variables